ReactiveCocoa文档

 Side effects occur for each

-by default, but there
+subscription by default, but there

 are certain situations where side effects should only occur once – for example,